xwiki-contrib/less-vs-sass-benchmark/README.md

 LESS
 ------
-I have found 2 versions to be used with java:
+I have found 3 versions to be used with java:

 * [The official LESS Compiler for Java forked by Sandro Böhme](https://github.com/sandroboehme/lesscss-java).
 It uses [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) and [EnvJs](http://www.envjs.com/) to runs the [LESS](http://lesscss.org/) compiler, which is written in Javascript.
 * [LESS for Java, by Asual](http://www.asual.com/lesscss/), based on Rhino only, tu run the LESS compiler.
+* [LESS4J](https://github.com/SomMeri/less4j).
+LESS rewritten in Java with ANTLR.

 SASS
 -----